spatialthoughts/courses/05_functions.md

 ## Exercise

-Given a coordinate string with value in degree, minutes and seconds, convert it to decimal degrees
+Given a coordinate string with value in degree, minutes and seconds, convert it to decimal degrees by calling the `dms_to_decimal` function.

 ```python